mklarqvist/StormBitmaps/README.md

 # FastIntersectCount

 These functions compute the set intersection count of pairs of integer sets with equal upper bounds [0,m).
 Several of the functions presented here exploit set sparsity by using auxiliary information such as positional indices, bitmaps, or reduction preprocessors.
-There are no union and difference functionality in this repository.
-If this is required then replace all bitwise AND operations with OR or ANDNOT operations.
+There are no union and difference routines in this repository.

 Compile test suite with: `make` and run `./fast_intersect_count`